ogc1231/sound-burger/README.md

 # SOUND BURGER

 This is the website for SoundBurger, a burger delivery only resturant based in Dublin, Ireland.
-The aim of the website is to allow users to create an account and order food from am updateable menu which can be added to a cart, checkedout and delivered to their address.
+The aim of the website is to allow users to create an account and order food from an updatable menu which can be added to a cart, checked out and delivered to their address.
 It also functions as place where users can leave reviews about their experinces with SoundBurger, the food and the service.

 The website aim was to build a fullstack website with CRUD functionality using the Django framework and agile methodologies.